Running Drills

 Sprinting drills improve timing by synchronisation of muscle contractions.
 This leads to improved coordination between the prime movers such as the hamstrings, quadriceps, gluteals and stabilising muscles, resulting in a smoother, more explosive stride.
 Experts emphasise that the ability to recruit musculature at the right moment in the sprint cycle is a defining factor in top-level performance.

 Regular use of these drills enhances neuromuscular coordination.
 As athletes repeat them, their central nervous system becomes efficient at firing the necessary muscles in the correct sequence, boosting both speed and efficiency.
 For vaulters, mastering these elements through drills is fundamental to reaching full potential.
-The integration of sprinting drills with speed development is essential for achieving optimal horizontal velocity.
+The integration of sprinting drills with Speed Development is essential for achieving optimal horizontal velocity.
 It is highly recommended to explore the content available on this page.

 Videos